mvilain/open-vpn/README.md

 As of 6/25/2021, RockyLinux does not have an official AWS AMI.
 There are two AMIs offered by Supported Images, but they cost 30x/hour to run over CentOS 8 or AlmaLinux.
 Wait until the official AMI is released.

-## Digital Ocean configuration
+## Digital Ocean Configuration

 In order to create Digital Ocean droplets which you can use to install and configure OpenVPN, install the Terraform tool on your system, create a Digital Ocean account, and obtain an authorization token.
 This will allow you to use the Terraform model in the `do` directory to create the following droplets:

 - CentOS 7 and 8
 - Debian 9 and 10
-- Fedora 32, 33, and 34
+- Fedora 33 and 34
 - Ubuntu 18.04 and 20.04
-- AlmaLinux 8

-Note that the tool does not work well behind a firewall or VPN.
-You'll need turn off your VPN to access the Digital Ocean endpoint for better responce.
+Note that the tool does not work well behind the Mullvad VPN but it's fine with Torguard.
+You'll need turn off the Mullvad VPN to access the Digital Ocean endpoint for a faster responce.
 It *will* work, but accessing the endpoint times out, taking the python tool 2 minutes to return listings of images, regions, sizes, and running droplets.

 Digital Ocean has a dynamic inventory tools which can be used to generate ansible inventories.

     https://pypi.org/project/digitalocean-inventory/

-## Linode configuration
+## Linode Configuration

 In order to create Linodes which you can use to install and configure OpenVPN, install the Terraform tool on your system, create a Linode account, and obtain an authorization token.
 This will allow you to use the Terraform model in the `linode` directory to create the following Linodes: